wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 }
 ```

-Each action and category will be wrapped into a note and referenced by naddr.
+Each action and category will be wrapped into a note and referenced by naddr (or note id?)

-## Hierarchies
+## Organizing contexts into hierarchies

 ```json
 {